Chamaxonline/Stock-Price-Monitor/README.md

 Change the connectionstring which inside the appsettings.json Then create Database which name in the connsetionstring

-update the database file with following code
+update the database file with following code.
+It will generate the tables and the initial data

 ### `Update-Database`